Washington Square Park: Early 21st-century renovation

+NYC Parks first considered renovating the park in 2004, though the proposal was controversial.
+In 2005, the iconic fountain in the center of the park was officially named the Tisch Fountain following a $2.5 million donation.
+This change was met with some backlash from the community, especially considering that the Parks Department orchestrated the naming without consulting the City Council.

 In December 2007, NYC Parks began construction on a project to redesign and refurbish Washington Square Park, which at the time was projected to cost $16 million.
 Changes to the park included moving the fountain off center to improve its visual alignment with the arch when viewed from above, replacing the perimeter fence with a taller fence, and flattening and shrinking the central plaza, the park's politically contested gathering space.
 The plan also called for felling dozens of mature trees and installing ornamental water plumes in the fountain.

 A spectrum of opponents had charged the mayor variously with privatizing the park and with social engineering park use, as part of a broader web of speculation schemes threatening nearby South Village and East Village communities and architecture.
 Five lawsuits were filed to challenge NYC Parks' renovation plans.
 In July 2006, New York County Supreme Court Justice Emily Jane Goodman enjoined any renovation work on the fountain or fountain plaza area, pending further review of the plans by the local community board, the New York City Landmarks Preservation Commission, and the Art Commission, stating that NYC Parks had intentionally misrepresented the project in a scheme to secure its approval.
 The ruling was reversed on appeal.
 Another lawsuit challenging the art commission's approval of the plan was dismissed.
 Two more lawsuits questioning the environmental review of the renovation project were heard in 2007 by the New York County Supreme Court, then dismissed.

 Upon the completion of phase one of the park's renovation on May 22, 2009, the Coalition for a Better Washington Square Park, a private organization, began raising money to "hire off-duty cops and maintenance workers to patrol the park" by the summer of 2010.
 On June 2, 2011, the eastern half of the park was reopened to the public, leaving only the park's southwest corner under construction.
 In mid-August 2012, the new granite benches heated up to 125 F in the sun, seemingly vindicating community members who had charged that the renovations were primarily to discourage public use of the park.
 The entire renovation was completed in 2014 for $30.6 million.

 In July 2020, the northwest lawn was reopened after a yearlong restoration which included new grass and sod for the over 39,000 square feet of green space.
 Funding for the $170,000 project was provided by Ray Dalio's Dalio Philanthropies.